smc/Malini/tests/fontbakery-report.md

 >A base expectation is that a font family's regular/default (400 roman) style can render its 'menu name' (nameID 1) in itself.
 >
 * 🍞 **PASS** Font can successfully render its own name (Malini)
-</div></details><details><summary>🍞 <b>PASS:</b> Check font has the expected color font tables (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/colorfont_tables">com.google.fonts/check/colorfont_tables</a>)</summary><div>
+</div></details><details><summary>🍞 <b>PASS:</b> Check font has the expected color font tables. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/colorfont_tables">com.google.fonts/check/colorfont_tables</a>)</summary><div>

 >
->Colr v0 fonts are widely supported in most browsers so they do not require an SVG color table.
-However, Colr v1 is only well supported in Chrome so we need to add an SVG table to these fonts.
+>COLR v0 fonts are widely supported in most browsers so they do not require an SVG color table.
+However, some environments (e.g. Safari, Adobe apps) do not currently support COLR v1 so we need to add an SVG table to these fonts, except in the case of variable fonts, since SVG does not support OpenType Variations.
 >
->To add an SVG table, run the maximum_color tool in Nano Emoji, https://github.com/googlefonts/nanoemoji
+>To automatically generate compatible SVG/COLR tables, run the maximum_color tool in nanoemoji: https://github.com/googlefonts/nanoemoji
 >
 * 🍞 **PASS** Looks Good!
 </div></details><details><summary>🍞 <b>PASS:</b> Color layers should have a minimum brightness (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/color_cpal_brightness">com.google.fonts/check/color_cpal_brightness</a>)</summary><div>